umulmrum/symfony-cert/README.md

 Semantic versioning gives a user of a library or framework the confidence that upgrading to a new minor or patch version will not break existing functionality.

+Deprecations are only allowed in major and minor versions.

 http://semver.org/

 Bundles